mowhamd1999/ShopingCart/README.md

-# Shopping Cart with Redux and Tailwind CSS
+# Shopping Cart with Context and Tailwind CSS

 ## Overview
-This project is a simple implementation of a shopping cart using Redux for state management and Tailwind CSS for styling.
+This project is a simple implementation of a shopping cart using Context for state management and Tailwind CSS for styling.
 It allows users to add items to their cart, remove items, and adjust quantities.

 ## Features
 - Add items to the shopping cart